suvrotica/SuvroTuitionBlog/src/lib/posts/Bloke.md

 So you drink a fellow's yellow stink, <br>
 And choke on stupid holy-ass hokey hope. <br>
 While deep up your arse I shove the gift,<br>
-The head of the your dead duplicitous pope.<br>
+The head of the dead dud duplicitous pope.<br>
 <br>
 Rejoice?
 Yes, my fucking arbitrary choice, <br>
 You, with your mother and father too! <br>